-The carrying amounts of the Company's financial instruments, which include cash equivalents, accounts receivable, accounts payable, and accrued expenses approximate their fair value at December 31, 2012 and 2011.
+The carrying amounts of the Company's accounts receivable, accounts payable, and accrued expenses approximate their fair value at December 31, 2014 and 2013 due to the short-term nature of these assets and liabilities.
+The Company's cash equivalents and its warrant liability are carried at fair value determined according to the fair value hierarchy described in Note 9.